ralish/bash-script-template/README.md

 - push commits
 - rebase or merge code to master (squash when needed)
-- Generate CHANGELOG from commits and append the updates from the existing CHANGELOG
+- Generate CHANGELOG from commits and append the updates into the existing CHANGELOG
 - Tag branch
-- push the release
+- push the release on Github
-- reset your dev branch
+- reset your dev branch (to avoid any conflicts)

 It make following Git best practices a breeze without having to leave your terminal or use the GitHub GUI.
 You should try it, it's addictive.